The Tools and Tips to Changing Mousse's on a Dirt Bike Tire

 Valve Stems

 When you install a mousse, you'll have the existing hole from your valve stem in your rim.
-Some people plug this hole, but I recommend installing a valve stem.
+Some people plug this hole, but I prefer to install a valve stem.
 After your tire has been installed with the mousse, it may not always bead to the rim.
 This valve stem is helpful for blasting air into the rim to bead the tire (rim hole may need to be enlarged for the valve stem to fit).

 Alternatively you can also take an old inner tube and cut the valve stem out of it to achieve the same effect.